xFrednet/TFL5-improve-lint-list-performance/sections/04-analysis.md

 ## Summary
 <!-- Reviewed: 1x newly written -->
 This chapter reviewed the three missing header fields that are required to gain the grade A+ by Mozilla Observatory.
 It was chosen a suggested value for each field that will be used for further reference in this paper.
 These values were chosen based on the technical background and importance for Clippy.
-The results are summarizes in table \ref{tab:solution.http-header.target-values}.
+The results are summarized in table \ref{tab:solution.http-header.target-values}.

 \input{sections/04-analysis/01-header-values-table.tex}